medioman22/Bidirectional_Interface/README.md

 It should make a UI pop up.
 Select the device in the list and change the PWM values to make the motor vibrate.

 #### Possibility 2 : Use the python API
-1) You can use the `test.py` script in the API_Calls folder as an example.
-Navigate to the last line and modify as you wish the "dim" variable being the identifier for the motors, and the "value" being the actual PWM value.
+1) You can use the `main.py` script in the API_Calls folder as an example.
+This script will read the data sent by Unity and send the vibration queries to the BBG card.